gdamdam/awesome-decentralized-web/README.md

 - [Retroshare](https://retroshare.cc/) - Establish encrypted connections between you and your friends to create a network of computers, and provides various distributed services: forums, channels, chat, mail.
 - [Ricochet Refresh](https://github.com/blueprint-freespeech/ricochet-refresh) - New updated version of Ricochet.
 - [SimpleX Chat](https://simplex.chat/) - Private messenger without any user identifiers, using decentralized relay servers.
-- [Tox](https://tox.chat/) - Serverless peer-to-peer encrypted messaging protocol and implementations (its security model has not received a full independent audit).
+- [Tox](https://tox.chat/) - Serverless peer-to-peer encrypted messaging protocol and implementations (its own documentation notes it has not been independently audited).

 ### Code & Collaboration
 - [Darcs](http://darcs.net/) - Free and open source cross-platform distributed version control system.